Arashfd75/Arashfd75.github.io/index.md

   ## Let's know more about Arash!

 feature_image: "https://lucknowrecreation.com/wp-content/uploads/2018/04/Monthly-Website-Header-background-e1522931579825.jpg"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+excerpt: "2.Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 This is a page to explain more about my current and previous projects; however I would like to add more than my career info and talk about my daily life as well.